junxit/us-congress-bills-117/bill.md

     - **(A)** gas used or consumed within the area of the lease tract for the benefit of the lease; and
     - **(B)** all gas that is consumed or lost by venting, flaring, or fugitive releases through any equipment during upstream operations.
   - **(2)** *Exception* Paragraph (1) shall not apply with respect to—
-    - **(A)** gas vented or flared for not longer than 48 hours in an acute emergency situation that poses a danger to human health; and
+    - **(A)** gas vented or flared for not longer than 48 hours in an acute emergency situation that poses a danger to human health;
-    - **(B)** gas injected into the ground on a lease tract in order to enhance production of an oil or gas well or for some other purpose.
+    - **(B)** gas injected into the ground on a lease tract in order to enhance production of an oil or gas well or for some other purpose; and
+    - **(C)** gas used or consumed within the area of the lease tract for the benefit of the lease when the operator is a Tribe or is controlled by a Tribe that is located entirely on the lands of such Tribe.
 - **(b)** *Conforming amendments*
   - **(1)** *Mineral Leasing Act* The Mineral Leasing Act is amended—
     - **(A)** in section 14 (30 U.S.C.
 223), by adding at the end the following: “Notwithstanding any other provision of this Act (including this section), royalty shall be assessed with respect to oil and gas, other than gas described in section 124(a)(2) of the Ending Taxpayer Welfare for Oil and Gas Companies Act of 2021, without regard to whether oil or gas is removed or sold from the leased land.”;